-According to Google research, 89% of U.S. marketers reported that personalization on their websites or apps increased revenue.
+According to Google research, 89% of U.S. marketers reported that personalization on their websites or apps resulted in an increase in revenue.
 B2B companies are forced to keep pace with customers' digital preferences and high expectations now more than ever.
 Customers are comparing the B2B online experience to the B2C online experience and won't hesitate to voice their opinions publicly.
 System delays, process inconsistencies, and a lack of personalization and customization are just what customers need to start packing their virtual bags.

-- Only 15% of B2B buyers are fully engaged
+- > Fifteen percent of B2B buyers are not engaged

-- 53% of B2B buyers feel that companies are only somewhat responsive to their needs
+- > Fifty-three percent of B2B buyers feel that companies are only somewhat responsive to their needs

-- 43% percent of buyers believe getting things done easily is most important
+- > Forty-three percent of buyers believe getting things done easily is most important

 Getting to the Root of the Problem

 These data help us identify the root of the problem.
 Hint: it's not about your website; it's about your entire eBusiness process and technology infrastructure.
-B2B eCommerce is inherently more complex than B2C for some industries, as some require heightened coordination and communication among systems and processes.
-But that doesn't matter to customers who want to get things done quickly and easily.
-Customers care about the experience they encounter and whether it meets or fails their expectations.
+B2B eCommerce is inherently more complex than B2C, specifically for manufacturers, as they require heightened coordination and communication among systems and processes.
+But that doesn't matter to customers who want to get things done quickly and efficiently.
+They only care about the experience they encounter and whether it meets or fails their expectations.

-Issues like delays associated with the buying process emerged as a common theme among respondents.
-For example; let's say John logs in to make a sizeable purchase through his customer portal.
-Traditionally, his purchase order would generate a ticket that alerts the processing team via email.
+One common problem emerged among respondents regarding complications due to lack of automation in the order process.
+For example; let's say John purchases 100 motor parts from a sellers' portal.
+His purchase order generates a ticket that alerts the processing team via email.
 The processor enters the order into the system which kicks out an invoice.
-The invoice is then sent back to John for processing and payment.
+The invoice is then sent back to the customer for processing.
 This entire process could take days or even weeks because it depends on the bandwidth of the individuals.
-This approach also increases the chance of errors occurring.
-Alternatively, a custom EDI integration would automate the process and take the onus off of the individual.
+It also increases the chance of errors.
+Alternatively, a custom EDI integration would automate the process and take the onus off of the individual processor.
 With computer-to-computer electronic data interchange, this whole cumbersome, time-sucking process is seamless not only for the company but the customer too.
-Sellers can rest assured knowing that their documents are being processed and distributed automatically, saving corporations’ time and money.
+Sellers can rest assured knowing that their multiplicity of documents are being processed and distributed automatically, saving corporations’ time and money.

 Real-Time, Relevant Interactions